Skip to main content

 gate fold

 The album seems to be a self financed, and the label Bent Records put out a grand total of one album.
-These guys reminded me a little of The Karroll Brothers in the regard.
+These guys reminded me a little of The Karroll Brothers in that regard.
 This wasn't something made of the cheap.
 It was recorded at Mushroom Studios in Vancouver, and it was sent off to K-Disk for mastering.
 The deadwax attributes the mastering to JG (John Golden) who seems to have a good set of ears.
 Even the album design wasn't done on the cheap ... you don't do a full colour gate fold unless you want to spend a little extra.
-Why the band didn't add the date is a conundrum, but then again I have a lot of records where there's not date ... it doesn't make the record timeless, just hard to identify.
+Why the band didn't add the date is a conundrum, but then again I have a lot of records where there's no date ... it doesn't make the record timeless, just hard to identify.

 This is a really nice sounding record.
 The drums here are fat, full and the kick is nicely placed in the mix.
 The guitar tone is a perfect here.
 Probably nothing more elaborate than "Tubes on ... tubes off" Sandy Lawson knew what to play and he's not throwing in extra notes to showboat.
 Like I said, tasty.
 This is all centred on Tom Hogge who is an absolute monster on keys.
 It's so weird that this album is a one and done, and finding anything about the four guys only points back to this lone release.